kolotyluk/Rusty-Java/README.md

 // becoming the authoritative high-level description of the end result.
 // Include hyperlinks to additional documents as required.

-1. Initially, a Proof Of Concept
+1. Start the work
-2. Feature flags in code so a run-time flag can only enable the feature, such as "--rust"
+   1. Feature flags in code so a run-time flag can only enable the feature, such as "--rust"
-3.
+3. Enhance the source code for the Java Runtime with support for Rust
+   1. Add support for Rust Code and the Rust Standard Library
+      1. Rust Logging
+      2. Rust failure handling
+   3. Add support for C/C++ to call Rust
+   4. Add support for Rust to call C/C++ (optional)
+4. Create a Proof of Concept written in Rust
+  1. Implement some small, practical, not-trivial functions in Rust
+  2. Make changes to the JVM that are evidence of Rust being called at runtime
+4. Start writing the next JSR

 Alternatives
 ------------